adjust/dev-docs/docs/unity/features/configuration/deep-linking.md

 When a user clicks on a LinkMe URL they have the option to copy the link information to their system pasteboard.
 You can use the Adjust SDK to read the system pasteboard for deep link information.
 If deep link information is present, the SDK forwards the user to the correct page in your app.

-To enable pasteboard checking in your app, pass a true value to the {code}`setLinkMeEnabled` method on your config object:
+To enable pasteboard checking in your app, pass a true value to the [`setLinkMeEnabled` method](unity-setLinkMeEnabled-invocation) on your config object:

 ```{include} /unity/fragments/AdjustConfig.md
 :start-after: setLinkMeEnabled